gregzo/NGUI-Infinite-Pickers/README.md

 Initial commit : v1.53

+Last known compatible NGUI version : v3.5

+This project was initially sold on the Unity Asset Store.
+I will not be maintaining it anymore, feel free to fork!

 <b>How to update</b>
 <br>
 Just like with NGUI, first create a new scene, then delete the NGUIPickers folder from the project view, then import NGUI Infinite Pickers from the asset store.